progress/Spark-Toolkit/README.md

 # Progress Spark Toolkit

+**Welcome!**

-Welcome!
-The **Progress Spark Toolkit** is primarily a server-side toolkit to aid in creating an ABL application which provides RESTful API's for microservices.
-It was build specifically for the **Progress Application Server for OpenEdge** to provide the back-end support for exposing ABL logic via HTTP/HTTPS.
+The **Progress Spark Toolkit** is a [CCS-compliant](https://github.com/progress/CCS) reference implementation from Progress meant to aid in creating an ABL application which provides RESTful API's for microservices.
+This repository primarily contains ABL artifacts and was built specifically for the **Progress Application Server for OpenEdge** to provide the back-end (server-side) support for exposing ABL logic via HTTP/HTTP.

 ## Requirements

-OpenEdge 11.7.3 or later is highly recommended, with the most current release compiled on this version and utilizing several product improvements available.
-Some features also utilize upcoming code available in the forthcoming 11.7.4 but are provided in a Procedure Library (PL) bundled for easy inclusion in your PROPATH.
+**OpenEdge 11.7.3** or later is highly recommended, with the most current release compiled on this version and utilizing several product improvements available.
+Some recent features in the 4.3.0 release utilize code available in the (forthcoming) 11.7.4 release, but are also provided here in a Procedure Library (PL) bundled for easy inclusion in your PROPATH.

 **Regression Note:** While the toolkit is *technically* compatible with OE 11.6.3, it must be re-compiled on that version due to changes in ABL library dependencies in OpenEdge.
 For maximum compatibility and support, use of 11.7 is still preferred if possible.